-This year I have the pleasure of introducing you to Anne and Jessica Turkey, named for vegan beauties Anne Hathaway and Jessica Chastain.
+This year I have the pleasure of introducing you to Pamela and Alexandra Turkey, named for the Baywatch babes, Pamela Anderson and Alexandra Paul, who grew into fantastic vegan activist women.
 They came from the local slaughter industry, destined for Thanksgiving dinner, and will be our holiday guests of honor -- at the table rather than on it.
 The only turkey on our Thanksgiving table is a bottle of Wild Turkey bourbon!

-After the holiday I will take Anne and Jessica up to the beautiful Animal Place sanctuary in Grass Valley, Northern California.
+After the holiday I will take Pamela and Alexandra up to Farm Sanctuary in Orland, Northern California.
 They’ll live out their lives as turkey ambassadors, greeting guests and teaching them that turkeys are interesting and affectionate individuals, who, like all beings, are just looking for love.
-I hope people who are touched by this story will support the beautiful work of Animal Place by going to http://www.firstgiving.com/fundraiser/karendawn/turkeyrescue2013.

 Here's our YouTube video.
 You should be able to watch (or capture) it in standard or HD resolution.